ChainSafe/Multix/squid/README.md

 # paseo
-BLOCK_START=0 # this is the starting block of the indexer PREFIX=42 # the ss58 prefix for the chain RPC_WS="wss://paseo-rpc.polkadot.io" # a WS endpoint to connect to a blockchain CHAIN_ID='paseo' # a unique chain id for the database prefix IS_ETHEREUM='false'
+BLOCK_START=0 # this is the starting block of the indexer RPC_WS="wss://paseo-rpc.polkadot.io" # a WS endpoint to connect to a blockchain CHAIN_ID='paseo' # a unique chain id for the database prefix IS_ETHEREUM='false'